Pickling: South Asia

 In Sri Lanka, a date and shallot pickle, achcharu, is traditionally prepared from carrots, chilli powder, shallots and ground dates mixed with garlic, crushed fresh ginger, green chilis, mustard seeds and vinegar, and left to sit in a clay pot.

-Indian pickles are mostly prepared in three ways: salt/brine, oil, and vinegar, with mango pickle being most popular among all.
+Indian pickles are mostly prepared in three ways: salt/brine, oil, and vinegar, with mango pickle being popular among all.

 Southeast Asia

 Singapore, Indonesian and Malaysian pickles, called acar are typically made out of cucumber, carrot, bird's eye chilies, and shallots, these items being seasoned with vinegar, sugar and salt.
 Fruits, such as papaya and pineapple, are also sometimes pickled.
 In Malaysia, it's common for pickles to be made in brine (usually made with sugar or starchy water to provide the best environment for fermentation).
 These pickles, known locally as jeruk, are made from unripe mango, papaya, pineapple and lime.
 Eaten with a meal, or on its own as a snack, jeruk is especially popular among children.

-In the Philippines, pickling is a common method of preserving food, with many commonly eaten foods pickled, traditionally done using large earthen jars.
+In the Philippines, pickling is a common method of preserving food, with many commonly eaten foods pickled, traditionally within large earthen jars.
 The process is known as buro or binuro.
 Pickling was a common method of preserving a large variety of foods such as fish throughout the archipelago before the advent of refrigeration, but its popularity is now confined to vegetables and fruits.
 Atchara is primarily made out of julienned green papaya, carrots, and shallots, seasoned with cloves of garlic and vinegar; but could include ginger, bell peppers, white radishes, cucumbers or bamboo shoots.
 Pickled unripe mangoes or burong mangga, unripe tomatoes, guavas, jicama, bitter gourd and other fruit and vegetables still retain their appeal.
 Siling labuyo, sometimes with garlic and red onions, is also pickled in bottled vinegar and is a staple condiment in Filipino cuisine.